gswashburn/Snippets-EditorPlugin/README.md

 ## License

 All parts of this project that are not copyrighted or licensed by someone else are released under the MIT License - see the LICENSE.md file for details.

+## Fork Notes

+This is a fork of the original repository as noted above.